 If you haven’t had your fill of Antarctic wildlife and icebergs by now, you’ll surely be satisfied by the time we return to the Drake Passage.
-We’ll continue to journey onto land and out by Zodiac twice daily as we travel north along the western Antarctic Peninsula.
+You will continue to journey onto land by Zodiac twice daily as you travel north along the western Antarctic Peninsula.

 Your Expedition Team will always be on the lookout for any species of penguins, seals and whales that may have eluded you on the journey south.

 After your week of exploration, you’ll say goodbye to the Expedition Team and disembark at King George Island.
 Your three-hour flight across the Drake Passage to Punta Arenas, Chile brings your adventure to an end.
 After we transfer you from the airport to the hotel, you can enjoy a final dinner in the city to reminisce about all the sights and sounds of Antarctica.

 After breakfast, you are free to continue on your own travels or make your way to the Punta Arenas airport for your homeward flights.

 Note: This trip includes one pre-expedition and one post-expedition hotel night accommodation in Punta Arenas.

 Lower Deck Twin